datoujinggzj/zg104.github.io/Safe_Driver_Prediction.md

 Before creating interactions we have 109 variables in train After creating interactions we have 164 variables in train
 ```
+Now, we add 55 interaction features for consideration.

 ### <span id="jump8">Feature Selection</span>

 #### Removing features with low or zeri variance